Ivywsy/Random_Forest_Classification/README.md

 ## 2. About the Data
-The data contains demograpgics and personality data from a variety of Apple and Android users (n=529).
+The data contains demographics and personality data from a variety of Apple and Android users (n=529).
 These data contain the following variables:
 | Variable       |                |
 | -------------- | -------------- |
 | Smartphone(OS) | iPhone/ Android|